grafana/pySigma-backend-loki/README.md

 # pySigma Loki Backend

 This is the Loki backend for pySigma.
 It provides the package `sigma.backends.loki` with the `LogQLBackend` class.

+It supports the following output formats:

+* default: plain Loki LogQL queries
+* ruler: creates Loki LogQL queries in the ruler (YAML) format for generating alerts

-Further, it contains the following processing pipelines in `sigma.pipelines.loki`:
+Further, it *will* contain the processing pipelines in `sigma.pipelines.loki`:

 * pipeline1: purpose
 * pipeline2: purpose

-It supports the following output formats:

-* default: plain Loki LogQL queries
-* ruler: creates Loki queries in the ruler format for generating alerts

 This backend is currently maintained by:

 * [Nick Moore](https://github.com/kelnage/)

+## Work in progress

+These features are currently either WIP or are planned to be implemented in the near future.

+* Adding generic log stream selectors to all queries
+* Generating more accurate log stream selectors based on logsource
+* Where relevant, use parsers other than `logfmt` (i.e., JSON, pattern?)
+* Translate field names in Sigma signatures into relevant labels for Loki
+* Convert null fields into empty string checks
+* `not` unary operator - would require some work (basically inverting binary and boolean operators), but doable

+## Won't implement (probably)

+These features are not easily supported by the backend, and hence are unlikely to be implemented.

+* OR'd line filters.
+LogQL only supports AND'd filters within a single query
+  * Could potentially generate multiple queries from Sigma signatures that contain multiple keywords (one per keyword)
+* More TBC